 - A five year project entitled Strategic Geothermal Resource Assessment in the Ethiopian Rift Valley has started in 2009.
 The target areas of the assessment are Tendaho, Aluto Langano, Gedemsa, Dofan, Fentale, Meteka and Arabi, Geoscientific studies including: (i) geological, (ii) geochemical, (iii) geophysical (MT, TEM, Gravity and Magnetics) and (iv) Reservoir Engineering studies are being conducted in these areas.
-The objectives of the project are to locate and identify areas (sites) for deep drilling by acquiring data that can supplement the already available ones, and upgrade and synthesize all existing information in order to establish a geothermal exploration conceptual model for future feasibility studies.
-In 2013, MT and Soil geochemical surveys have been conducted at Doubti and Allalobeda of the Tendaho Geothermal Field. - After Ethiopia and Japan conducted a feasibility study for the expansion development of the Aluto Langano Geothermal Field in 2010 which proved the expansion plan to be feasible, a project for resource evaluation by drilling of three appraisal deep wells and one reinjection well has been designed.
+The objectives of the project are to locate and identify areas (sites) for deep drilling by acquiring data that can supplement the already available ones, and upgrade and synthesize all existing information in order to establish a geothermal exploration conceptual model for future feasibility studies. - After Ethiopia and Japan conducted a feasibility study for the expansion development of the Aluto Langano Geothermal Field in 2010 which proved the expansion plan to be feasible, a project for resource evaluation by drilling of three appraisal deep wells and one reinjection well has been designed.
 The project is financed by the Government of Ethiopia, Japanese Government and the World Bank.
-In this project so far the following activities have being carried out: (i) Pre drilling preparation including well pad preparations, maintenance, testing and erection of an existing rig at the project site, and (ii) purchase of drilling consumables from overseas and training of local staff and capacity building required for the project.
-Commencement of the drilling of four wells has delayed due to traffic accident encountered while transporting a cementing unit from overseas to the project site.
-Currently a rental cementing unit has been obtained from Kenya and the drilling is scheduled to commence in early November, 2013.
+In this project currently the following activities are being carried out: (i) Pre drilling preparation including well pad preparations, maintenance, testing and erection of an existing rig at the project site, and (ii) purchase of drilling consumables from overseas and training of local staff and capacity building required for the project.
+Commencement of the drilling is scheduled for February 2013. - At Tendaho, a project proposal has been prepared to develop the geothermal resource to 100 MW at various phases.
+Additional surface studies indicated that, the previously drilled deep wells were not deep enough to encounter the main reservoir.
+In order to study the feasibility of utilizing the discovered shallow reservoir and further deep drilling, preparatory work has commenced